Modeling Higher-Order Interactions in Sparse and Heavy-Tailed Neural Population Activity: Homogeneous sparse population of neurons

 We study the activity of a population of homogeneous neurons.
-Homogeneity on its own is an important assumption for which specific preference over some neural activity patterns is ignored.
-Nonetheless, homogeneity allows us to change the analysis focus from a local to a global view on the sparse neural population activity in a region, which in turn facilitates the identification of theoretical properties.
-The binary activity of the homogeneous population is described by using single parameters $\theta_k$ ($k=1,2,\ldots,N$) for all the combinatorial $k$-th order interactions in Eq.~\eqref{eq_binary_interactions_pmf}
+Homogeneity is an important assumption that ignores specific preference over some neural activity patterns.
+Nonetheless, homogeneity allows us to change the analysis focus from a local to a global view of the sparse neural population activity in a region, facilitating the identification of theoretical properties.
+The binary activity of the homogeneous population is described by using single parameters $\theta_k$ ($k=1,2,\ldots, N$) for all the combinatorial $k$-th order interactions in Eq.~\eqref{eq_binary_interactions_pmf}

 where $\boldsymbol{\theta}_N = (\theta_1, \theta_2, \ldots, \theta_N)$.
-This model extends the theoretical work by Amari et al.~\cite{Amari_etal_2003}, where $h\left( \sum_{i=1}^{N} x_i \right) = 1$.
+This model extends the theoretical work by \cite{Amari_etal_2003} , where $h\left( \sum_{i=1}^{N} x_i \right) = 1$.
 The population activity of the homogeneous neurons is characterized by the distribution of the number of active neurons in the population.
-For homogeneous neurons any individual binary pattern where $n$ neurons are active has the same probability.
-Therefore, the probability of having $n$ number of active neurons in the population is given by
+For homogeneous neurons, any individual binary pattern where $n$ neurons are active has the same probability.
+Therefore, the probability of having $n$ active neurons in the population is given by

 Let the fraction of active neurons (or population rate) be $R_N = \frac{1}{N} \sum_{i=1}^{N} X_i$.
 Using Eq.~\eqref{eq_binary_homogeneous_interactions_pmf_02}, the PMF of the random variable $R_N$, $\mathcal{P}\left( R_N = r_N | \boldsymbol{\theta}_N \right)$, where $r_N \in S_r$ with $S_r \equiv \left\{ 0, \frac{1}{N}, \frac{2}{N}, \hdots, 1 \right\}$, is